IIIF/api/source/api/search/0.9/index.md

 ## 5. Property Definitions

+after
+:   A segment of text that occurs after the text that triggered the search to match the particular anotation.
+The value _MUST_ be a single string.

+    * A Hit _MAY_ have the `after` property.

+before
+:   A segment of text that occurs before the text that triggered the search to match the particular anotation.
+The value _MUST_ be a single string.

+    * A Hit _MAY_ have the `before` property.

+count
+:   A number of times that a term appears.
+The value _MUST_ be an positive integer.

+    * A Term _SHOULD_ have the `count` property.

 ignored
 :   The set of parameters that were received by the server but not taken into account when processing the query.
 The value _MUST_ be an array of strings.